wessenstam/gts21/snow/snowcalm/snowcalm.rst

 Verifying Policies
 ++++++++++++++++++

+Finally, you will verify the data protection and microsegmentation policies you built in the previous exercise have been applied to your self-service VM.

 #.
 Log back in to **Prism Central** as **admin** and select :fa:`bars` **> Virtual Infrastructure > VMs**.